London's hedge funds brace for bonus curbs

-"There is more money than there was before," he said, pointing to a recent 1 million pound ($1.5 million) sale.
+"There is more money than there was before," he said, pointing to a recent 1 million pound sale.
 "Aston Martin prices have gone through the roof in the last couple of years."

 London's unique concentration of hedge funds, clustered around the leafy squares of Mayfair, are a particular boon for purveyors of luxury goods such as Stratford.